matthewmoss/just-wear-it/README.md

 ## Roadmap

 Here's a quick overview of features we'd like to add.
+See Issues for more details.
 If you're able to help, that would be much appreciated :)

 - [ ] **City Picker:** The site would pull in city data for mask usage, population density, population health, etc. and let you pick a city to simulate.
 - [ ] **Localizations:** Translate the website into different languages.
 - [ ] **Custom Donation Box:** Collect donations through Stripe and split between several COVID-related charities.
 Haven't found a great framework for this, so currently the site links out to Omaze.

 ## About